altid/docfs/README.md

 Docfs is a file service, which translates pdf and epub documents into ubqt-flavored markup.

+`go install github.com/ubqt-systems/docfs`

 ## Usage

 `docfs [-p <dir>]`

  - <dir> will default to /tmp/ubqt/docs if none is provided.

-## Typcial Installation

-To add docfs to your PATH:
-`go install github.com/ubqt-systems/docfs`

-Alternatively, you can build it in your current working directory `go build -o docfs github.com/ubqt-systems/docfs`

 ## Configuration

 ```
-# ubqt.cfg - Place this in your distros' default configuration directory
+# ubqt.cfg - Place this in your operating systems' default configuration directory
 service=docs
 	log=/usr/halfwit/log
 	#listen_address=192.168.0.4
 ```

  - log is a location to store the body of markdown from parsed documents.
 A special value of `none` disables logging.
- - listen_address is an advanced feature, see [Using listen_address](https://ubqt-systems.github.io/using-listen-address.html)
+ - listen_address is a more advanced topic, explained here: [Using listen_address](https://ubqt-systems.github.io/using-listen-address.html)

 > See [ubqt configuration](https://ubqt-systems.github.io/ubqt-configurations.html) for more information